safra36/PlayerSkin/README.md

 ### Configuring admin_skins.ini

--This file is used to setup an automated skin system to change user's skins.
+- This file is used to setup an automated skin system to change user's skins.
 ```
 "Admin_Skins" {
     "USER_FLAGS_CHAR"